 - Uses 3 AA batteries

 Kayalu is a leader in the industry when it comes to kayak lights.
 The bright white light has two LEDs with a titanium-infused diffusion lens.
 This light is designed to burn for up to 100 hours on three AAA batteries.
-You can paddle in the dark for a long time before you need to replace the batteries.
+You can paddle in the dark for a long time before replacing the batteries.

 At 18 inches tall, the light is easy to see and is made for the water.
 It’s submersible and is IXP8 rated.
 The light is rated to be waterproof to a whopping 1,000 feet.
 Here’s to hoping you never have to go that deep to retrieve it.